papitaAlgodonCplusplus/LISUM24/Week 4/README.md

-# Week 2 of Data Glacier Intership - EDA on Cab Companies
+# Week 4 of Data Glacier Intership - Deployment Flask

 This repository is for week 4 of Data Glacier Intership "Deployment on Flask" project, where I create a linear regression model to predict CO concentrations given other common substances as input